essoen/essoen.github.io/content/blog/2022/okrs-when-scaling.md

 ## Advice on implementation

-1. Be clear on why
+So, based on my experience, the following advice might be useful for teams and organizations that want to implement the OKR model:

-2. Connect it to your strategy
+1. Be clear on why you want to use OKRs in the first place.
+Hopefully, it's not just hype.
-3. Focus on what you can measure
+2. Connect OKRs directly to your strategy, i.e. make sure that Objectives are based on you strategy
-4. Don't fret too much about the framework
+3. Focus on what you can measure, instead of spending lots of time discussing whether it's the best measurement

-##
+4. Don't fret too much about the framework, instead focus on why and how it's useful to you and your company

-Hva skyldes det?
+Good luck!